-The Thomas J. Hatem Memorial Bridge across the Susquehanna River on US 40 is the oldest of the seven toll facilities operated and maintained by the Maryland Transportation Authority (MDTA).
-The first vehicles crossed the span between Havre de Grace and Perryville on Aug.
-28, 1940.
+The Thomas J. Hatem Memorial Bridge across the Susquehanna River on US 40 is the oldest of the eight toll facilities operated and maintained by the Maryland Transportation Authority (MDTA).
+The first vehicles crossed the span between Havre de Grace and Perryville on August 28, 1940.

 The bridge, however, does not represent the first crossing of the Susquehanna River between the Harford County community of Havre de Grace and the Cecil County town of Perryville.
 A succession of ferries made the trip for more than 200 years, a railroad bridge was constructed during the last half of the 19th century, and a vehicle bridge opened in 1910.

 The 1910 structure, acquired by a group of private citizens who operated it as a toll facility between 1910 and 1923, was converted from a railroad bridge constructed in 1873.
 The State Roads Commission (SRC), predecessor of the MDTA, bought the bridge in 1923 and continued to operate it as a toll facility.